 4. What are the general criteria for entry?

 Applications to the BP MedTech program must include novel medical device technologies that will advance upon current neurotechnology.
 Applicants should:

-- clearly define the current state of the art and highlight how their proposed technology will advance patient care.
+- clearly define the current state of the art and highlight how their proposed technology will advance patient care for a specific indication.